ianahart/professional-readme-generator/SAMPLE_README.md

   ## Usage
   Navigate to the root of the project and run node index.js.
-Answer the following questions to have a professional readme generated for you
+Answer the following questions to have a professional readme generated for you.

   ## License